dropmeaword/ws-websmugglers-ref/docs/plan.md

     - adding your smuggler-board to the routers configuration and giving each a domain
     - pinging each board

+## Day 2

-15.00 building a tiny webserver
+9.15 building a tiny webserver
     - what is a server? how does it look like?
     - what does a server do?
     - what is a webserver? and what does it do?